T3Voila/templavoilaplus/Documentation/Migration/Index.rst

     page {
         typeNum = 0
         10 = USER
-        10.userFunc = Tvp\TemplaVoilaPlus\Controller\FrontendController->main_page
+        10.userFunc = Tvp\TemplaVoilaPlus\Controller\FrontendController->renderPage
     }

 Now your system should be ready.
-If all works you can remove the old TemplaVoilà! extension and its database tables from your system.
+If all works you can remove the old TemplaVoilà!
+Plus database tables from your system.
 If you have issues, ask on slack channel or on `github <https://github.com/pluspol-interactive/templavoilaplus>`_